bespon/bespon_website/docs/index.md

     structures, without ending up with bracket soup or half a page width of indentation.
-  * **"Acceptable" performance** even when completely implemented in an interpreted language.
-(See the benchmarks below.)
+  * **"Acceptable" performance** even when completely implemented in an interpreted language (see the benchmarks below).

 ## Getting started

 A [**Python implementation**](https://github.com/gpoore/bespon_py) is available now.
 It supports loading and saving data.

-There is also round trip support for changing the values of strings, floats, ints, and bools.
+There is also round trip support for changing the values of strings, floats, ints, and bools (changing types is not currently supported).
 For example,
 ```
 >>> import bespon
 >>> ast = bespon.loads_roundtrip_ast("""